"If you liked it, then you should have put a pin on it"

 To participate in this class, have a laptop, a Pinterest account (or if your don’t have one, I can send you an invite prior to the class), and lots of great ideas!

-Emily Olson is finishing her Master's in Liberal Arts in Gastronomy at Boston University.
+Emily Olson is finishing her Master's in Liberal Arts in Gastronomy at Boston University and earned certificates in wine studies from BU's Elizabeth Bishop Wine Resource Center.

-In between studying food anthropology and writing about food, Emily is a chef instructor at the Boston Center for Adult Education and a social media intern at Harvard Common Press.
+In between studying food anthropology, attending wine tastings, and writing about food, Emily is a chef instructor at the Boston Center for Adult Education and a social media intern at Harvard Common Press.

 This class hasn't been reviewed yet.